israelElad/InstaAutoAIPost/README.md

 ### 4. Create and Configure AWS S3 Bucket
 - Log in to your AWS Console and navigate to the S3 service.
 - Click "Create bucket".
-- Enter a unique bucket name (e.g., `my-instagram-images`).
+- Enter a unique bucket name (e.g., `my-instagram-images-il`).
-- Choose your preferred AWS region.
+- Choose your preferred AWS region (`il-central-1` recommended for static IP).
 - Leave other settings as default, or adjust as needed.
 - Click "Create bucket".
 - Click on your new bucket, then "Upload" to add a few images that meet Instagram's requirements (see validator section below).